 The regulators' inventories do not contain emissions data for every potential release from permitted processes.
 Operators do not need to report emissions if these do not exceed reporting thresholds.
-There are also instances where operators provide no information at all on pollutants that might be expected to be emitted i.e. they neither report an emission nor they report that releases are below the threshold.
+There are also instances where operators provide no information at all on pollutants that might be expected to be emitted i.e. they neither report an emission nor do they report that releases are below the threshold.
 The inventory agency therefore reviews the available data and identifies potential gaps, before generating emission estimates to fill these gaps (by extrapolation from data for other years and/or other processes).
 This gap-filling is done for the UK inventory, but the gap-filled point source data are then also used in the UK maps.
-These gap-filled point source data are likely to be considerably more uncertain than point source data based on emissions data in the regulators' inventories, but they also tend to be relatively small.
+These gap-filled point source data are likely to be considerably more uncertain than point source data based on emissions data in the regulators' inventories, but they also tend to make only a relatively small contribution to UK emissions of each pollutant.

-The regulators' inventories provide much of the point source data used in the NAEI maps for NOX, SO2, CO, HCI, benzene, 1,3-butadiene, NMVOC, PM10, metals, and persistent organic pollutants.
-Sectors covered include power stations, refineries, chemicals manufacture, cement kilns, lime kilns, non-ferrous metals production, and large industrial combustion plant.
+The regulators' inventories provide much of the point source data used in the NAEI maps for NO_x, SO2, CO, HCI, benzene, 1,3-butadiene, NMVOC, PM10, metals, and persistent organic pollutants.
+Sectors covered include power stations, refineries, chemicals manufacture, cement kilns, lime kilns, non-ferrous metals production, and large industrial combustion plants.